sasobadovinac/Nektar/CONTRIBUTING.md

 ## Formatting guidelines
 Nektar++ uses C++, a language notorious for being easy to make obtuse and difficult to follow code.
 To hopefully alleviate this problem, there are a number of fairly simple formatting guidelines you should follow.

-We are reasonably relaxed about code formatting, but if you can follow the guidelines below this would be fantastic.
+To help with this, we now require the use of clang-format to ensure all code in the library is formatted consistently (see below).
+When adding new contributions, or making changes to existing code, please ensure you run clang-format on these files to ensure the formatting complies with our guidelines.
+There is a CI job which will verify that no further formatting changes are required before merging.

 ### Basic rules
 - All code should be wrapped to 80 characters.